Factbox: What Trump has said about the United Nations

 July 21, 2005

 “I am a big fan, a very big fan of the United Nations and all it stands for.
-I cannot speak as to what has been happening over the last number of years because it certainly has not been good, but the concept of the United Nations and the fact that the United Nations is in New York is very important to me and very important to the world as far as I am concerned.”
+I cannot speak as to what has been happening over the last number of years because it certainly has not been good, but the concept of the United Nations ... is very important to me and very important to the world as far as I am concerned.”